 One command.
 Transparent interception.

-The Vulnetix CLI routes dependency downloads through the Package Firewall proxy at packages.vulnetix.com.
-Every go get, go mod tidy, and go build is evaluated against your 12-policy ruleset before any code touches your machine, then logged so teams can prove exactly why each request passed, blocked, or errored.
-Your ruleset is checked against the Vulnetix VDB in real time; blocked requests return HTTP 403 with a JSON reason body, while clean packages stream from upstream mirrors.
+Configure any package manager from the CLI. vulnetix package-firewall <ecosystem> wires it to the Package Firewall proxy at packages.vulnetix.com, writing the relevant config (GOPROXY/GOAUTH, .netrc, npm/pip/cargo settings).
+Ecosystems: go, go-dev, npm, python, ruby, php, rust, java, dotnet, homebrew.
+Every go get, npm install or pip install is then evaluated against your org's 12-policy ruleset before any code touches the machine, and logged so teams can prove exactly why each request passed, blocked, or errored.
+Blocked requests return HTTP 403 with a JSON reason body; clean packages stream from upstream mirrors.

 go: github.com/beego/beego/v2@v2.0.0: verifying module: 403 Forbidden